Duck528/cvwin/README.md

 I built UWP version of nuget packages for OpenCV release 3.1.0, and put them in Nuget Gallery.
 There are currenly 15 packages, one for each module.

 You can install them using Package Manager.
 For instance,

     Install-Package OpenCV.Win.Core
     Install-Package OpenCV.Win.ImgProc
     ...

+Search for ["OpenCV.Win UWP" on Nuget Gallery](https://www.nuget.org/packages?q=OpenCV.Win+UWP) for all 15 modules.

-Note that _VideoIO,_ and all dependent modules, require UWP Desktop extension, and those modules (or, at least certain features from VideoIO) cannot be used with other Windows 10 devices like Windows Phone or HoloLens.
+Note that _VideoIO,_ and all dependent modules, require UWP Desktop extensions, and those modules (or, at least certain features from VideoIO) cannot be used with other Windows 10 devices like Windows Phone or HoloLens.